This paper proposed a supervised hashing method that learns hash codes from the images and a hash function using convolution neural network (CNN).

 Ideally, it would be nice if the model can simultaneously learn a hash function from the train images and class labels.
 If they only set up CNN by learning a function that maps a raw image to class labels, then they won’t learn any good representation but instead learning a discriminative model.

 Instead, they need to approximate hash codes for training data from the similarity matrix.
 Defining a matrix if image i is semantically similar to image j.
 Otherwise, .
-Then they cleverly assume that a dot product between two hash code (binary vector) is approximately equivalent to +q if both vectors are similar. q is a dimension of a binary vector.
+Then they cleverly assume that a dot product between two hash code ( a binary vector) is approximately equivalent to +q if both vectors are similar. q is a dimension of a binary vector.
 The objective function then becomes a matrix factorization problem:

 Once hash codes from train data are obtained, the next step is to determine a hash function.
 They construct CNN and simultaneously learns a function that maps a raw image to an image representation (encoder) and a hash function that maps this representation to the given approximate hash codes.
 The author called this as the CNNH model.